BIBLE PASSAGE:

 any desires I have to follow the ways of the world.
 You

-can bring organization to my confusions and provide
+can bring organization to my confusion and provide

 meaning and direction for me.
-Teach me how to do the
+Teach me how to let

 Discussion